Helping you plan the perfect vacation to the UAE capital, Abu Dhabi

 We’ll be covering more on long-stays and hotel apartments in our next post in this series – you may be surprised how affordable some of these are for the little luxuries and amenities you get, especially if you are travelling at off-peak times. many hotels offer incredible specials over Ramadan.

-If you are after some more reasonable budget options though, check out the top rated ones from Trip Advisor.
+If you are after some more reasonable budget options though, check out the top rated ones from Trip Advisor or see Little City Trips Guide to Family Hotels in Abu Dhabi, this includes several options at the more budget end of the scale.

 Getting to Abu Dhabi